learn-co-curriculum/react-hooks-fragments/README.md

 }
 ```

-This set up creates a DOM structure that looks like this:
+This setup creates a DOM structure that looks like this:

 ```html
 <div class="parent">